MuscleMap/MuscleMap/docs/included.md

 permalink: /included/
 ---

-MuscleMap provides automated quantfication of 89 muscles and bones across the neck, thorax, abdomen, pelvis, thigh, and lower leg.
+MuscleMap provides automated segmentation and quantfication (muscle volume, intramuscular fat and/or intensity) of 89 muscles and bones across the neck, thorax, abdomen, pelvis, thigh, and leg.

 The table below lists all anatomical structures included in the latest version of MuscleMap, together with their label values and laterality.
-These labels are consistent across all MuscleMap tools (mm_segment, mm_extract_metrics, mm_gui).
+These labels are consistent across all MuscleMap tools (mm_segment, mm_extract_metrics, mm_register_to_template and mm_gui).

 | Region   | Anatomy                               | Side       | Value |